 Visualize your child discovering a living geography by hiking through a new landscape upon each destination and discussing the various terrain such as hills, slopes, bodies of water, and mountains.

 Instead of reading about marine biology Imagine traveling to a tropical lagoon and exploring the aqua blue salty waterway from sunup to sundown.

-It goes beyond home education-destination based learning is kinetic learning through living and the world is our classroom.
+It goes beyond home education.
+Destination based learning is kinesthetic, visual, and Auditory learning through living experiences where the world is our classroom.

 Are you interested or curious and want to learn more on how to make this work for your home education?
 Then join me as I begin the planning phase of roadschooling.

 1. Duration of Roadschooling

 This is one of the first things to consider when trying to decide on roadschooling.
 How long will you road school for?
 If you’ve briefly looked into roadschooling then you probably have stumbled upon extreme road schoolers and assume that you have to sell your house, buy an RV, and get on the road.